 - Sleep easy

-Then, tomorrow, get back to taking Hibernate so you feel amazing the other six days of the week.
+Then, tomorrow, get back to taking Hibernate so you sleep like a champion the other six days of the week.